TeodorSK/LockerManagementSystem/README.md

 To run the webapp, run the following commands
 ```
   cd LockerManagementSystem/lms1.0
-  racket -t webapp.rkt
+  racket webapp.rkt
 ```
-Alternatively, open webapp.rkt using DrRacket and press Run (Ctrl-R)

-The app will run on URL localhost:8000/servlets/webapp.rkt
+The app will run on URL localhost:8005/webapp.rkt

 ## Login details
-For student dashboard uname: `student`

-For admin dashboard uname: `admin`

-No password required
+The system uses the CAS attribute `activeclasses` to determine user authorization. `staff` and `instructor` classes are given admin privileges, provided a local file containing employee numbers named `auth_admins`.
+Student privileges are given to users whose student number is present in the database.